Iowa Sex Abuse Lawsuits

 The discovery rule is a common-law exception to the statute of limitations, which holds that a cause of action is not recognized until the plaintiff has discovered the injury or should have, with reasonable diligence, discovered it.
 This rule implies that the statute of limitations begins to run when the plaintiff becomes aware of, or should become aware of, the injury.
 A party is considered to be on inquiry notice when they possess enough facts to suspect a problem or potential problem.

 From this point, they are deemed to have knowledge of facts that a reasonably diligent investigation would have revealed.
-Thus, upon recognizing a potential issue, there is a duty to investigate the nature of the problem causing the injury, even if the full implications are not yet clear.
+Thus, upon recognizing a potential issue, there is a duty to investigate the nature of the problem causing the injury, even if the full implications are unclear.
 Be careful with the discovery rule.
 Do not assume that it will apply to your case.
 Too many people sit on their rights, assuming the discovery rule will save them.
 Contact a lawyer as soon as you think you may have a potential sex abuse lawsuit.

 Collateral Estoppel in Iowa Sex Abuse Lawsuits